In 1991, Spannocchia was at a crossroads...

 A photo of 13 people on a trail in the woods, all wearing green plastic booties.

 The Board oversees the nonprofit, Friends of Spannocchia, and meets at least four times a year, with a meeting at Spannocchia once every two years.
-Volunteering their time and expertise, this group supports the mission of Spannocchia as a center for maintaining Tuscan traditions, sustainable agriculture, and educational and cultural exchange.
+Volunteering their time and expertise, this group supports the mission of Spannocchia as a center for maintaining Tuscan traditions, regenerative agriculture, and educational and cultural exchange.

 2024 BOARD OF DIRECTORS